-Note 14 - CARES Act - Employee Retention Credit
+Note 13 - CARES Act - Employee Retention Credit

-As part of the Coronavirus Aid, Relief and Economic Security Act ("CARES Act"), the employee retention credit ("ERC") was introduced as a refundable tax credit against certain employment taxes equal to 50% of the qualified wages an eligible employer pays to employees after March 12, 2020.
+As part of the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), the employee retention credit ("ERC") was introduced as a refundable tax credit against certain employment taxes equal to 50% of the qualified wages an eligible employer pays to employees after March 12, 2020.
 The purpose of the ERC is to encourage employers to keep employees on the payroll, even if they aren't working due to the effects of the novel strain of coronavirus ("COVID-19").
 Eligible employers can get immediate access to the credit by reducing employment tax deposits they are otherwise required to make.
 For each eligible employee, wages up to \$10,000 annually can be counted to determine the amount of the 50% credit.
 In 2021, this credit increased from 50% to 70% up to \$10,000 per quarter.
 Employers are eligible for the credit if they operate a trade or business during calendar year 2020 and 2021 and experience either: (1) the full or partial suspension of operations of their trade or business during any calendar quarter due to COVID-19, or (2) a significant decline in gross receipts, defined as a 50% (20% for 2021) decline in gross revenue from one calendar quarter to the equivalent calendar quarter.
-For the years ended June 30, 2022 and 2021, the ERC for the Organization totaled \$0 and \$803,341, respectively, which is included in government grants on the accompanying statements of activities.
-As of June 30, 2022 and 2021, the amounts to be received from the ERC was \$113,576 and \$284,096, respectively, and is included in accounts receivable, net on the accompanying statements of financial position.
+For the years ended June 30, 2023 and 2022, the ERC revenue for the Organization totaled \$0 and \$0, respectively.
+As of June 30, 2023 and 2022, the amounts to be received from the ERC was \$106,208 and \$113,576, respectively, and is included in accounts receivable, net on the accompanying statements of financial position.

-Note 15 - Contingency
+Note 14 - Contingency